reecen96/Riff-Raffle-Solana-NFT/README-OPERATIONS.md

-FIXME to clear
-- Test how SOL can be used for tickets & document (wrapped sol?)
-- test withdrawing the proceeds from a finished raffle

 # DRaffle Operations Guide
 This document outlines how the Draffle program can be deployed and operated.
 Includes deploying the contract and managing raffles end-to-end.